ArctosDB/arctos/.github/ISSUE_TEMPLATE/code-table-request.md

 - [ ] Review everything one last time.
 Ensure the How-To has been followed.
 Ensure all checks have been made by appropriate personnel.

 - [ ] Add or revise the code table term/definition as described above.
 Ensure the URL of this Issue is included in the definition.
+URLs should be included *_as text_*, separated by spaced pipes.
+Do not include HTML in definitions.

 _Close this Issue._